logic-and-learning-lab/Popper/README.md

 body_pred(father,2).
 ```

 These declarations say that each rule in a program must have the symbol *grandparent* with arity two in the head and *mother* and/or *father* in the body, also with arity two.
-If we call Popper with these three files it will produce the output:

 #### Noisy examples
-Popper can learn from [noisy](https://arxiv.org/pdf/2308.09393.pdf) (misclassified examples).
-To do so, run Popper with the `--noisy` flag.
+Popper can learn from [noisy](https://arxiv.org/pdf/2308.09393.pdf) with the `--noisy` flag.

 #### Recursion
 To enable recursion add `enable_recursion.` to the bias file.
 Recursion allows Popper to learn programs where a predicate symbol appears in both the head and body of a rule, such as to find a duplicate element (`python popper.py examples/find-dupl`) in a list: